 Getting started as Supervisor

 As an supervisor you have access to a set of applications to help you in your daily operations.
-As a minimum you always have a Skype for BusinessSkype for Business (formerly Microsoft Office Communicator and Microsoft Lync) is an instant-messaging client used by Anywhere365.
-In order to use SFB, a Microsoft Skype for Business Server is required.
-Skype for Business is enterprise software; compared to Skype, it has different features that target businesses. client.
+As a minimum you always have a Skype for BusinessSkype for Business is an enterprise software from Microsoft and provides users with instant messaging, online meetings, availabillity information, and audio and video calling.
+It requires a Skype for Business Server.
+The Anywhere365 application server is added to the Skype for Business Typology as Trusted Application Server. client.
 This can be expanded with a realtime dashboard in the form of the Inflight Snapper or Inflight Wallboard.

 Managing the dialogue

 During a dialogue you have access of listening into active conversations.
-This can be done by opening a chat window with the UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents Each Contact Center has its own settings, interactive voice response questions and Agent with specific skills.
-Agents can be member of, or sign up to, one or more Contact Centers. or using the GUI of the Snapper.
+This can be done by opening a chat window with the UCCUCC stands for Unified Contact Center and consists of a queue that can be handled by Agents.
+Each UCC has its own settings, interactive voice response questions and Agents with specific skills.
+Agents can be member of, or sign up to, one or more UCCs. or using the GUI of the Snapper.